nsrun/Atnance/README.md

-### AttendEase | Premium Attendance Management System
+# AttendEase | Premium Attendance & Salary Management System

-AttendEase is a state-of-the-art, web-based attendance tracking system designed with a modern, glassmorphic interface.
-It provides an intuitive platform for employees to check in and out, while allowing administrators to track daily logs in real-time.
+AttendEase is a state-of-the-art, web-based attendance and salary tracking system designed with a modern, glassmorphic interface.
+It provides an intuitive platform for employees to manage their work logs and real-time earnings.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.8%2B-blue.svg)